![]() |

 has not been noted to permanently live in our region of the world.
 Sometimes

-small numbers of flamingos (they usually have flocks
+small numbers of flamingos (they usually have flocks numbering in the hundreds

-numbering in the hundreds of thousands) are driven into areas where they normally
+of thousands) are driven into areas where they normally do not make their homes.

-do not make their homes.
-This is generally due to a change in food sources or
+This is generally due to a change in food sources or due to the effects of drought.

-due to the effects of drought.
-The flamingos that we see here in Florida are
+The flamingos that we see here in Florida are generally ones which have been

-generally ones which have been brought in for display purposes in zoos, etc.
+brought in for display purposes in zoos, etc. Their wings are generally pinned

-Their wings are generally pinned or trimmed to keep them within their areas.
+or trimmed to keep them within their areas.
+There have been a few "escapees"

-to release because of natural disasters such as hurricanes.
-Generally these
+due to accidental release, or due to release because of natural disasters such

-birds will stay only for a short while, but they migrate on to more suitable
+as hurricanes.
+Generally these birds will stay only for a short while, but they

-habitat areas and never seem to make us their permanent home"
+migrate on to more suitable habitat areas and never seem to make us their permanent

-© 2003 - 2007 SnowBird Resources, Inc
+© 2003 - 2010 SnowBird Resources, Inc